ooni/ooni.org/content/post/web-connectivity.md

 addresses.
 In some circumstances though, ISPs map the requested host names to the wrong IP addresses, which is a form of tampering.

-As a first step, the web_connectivity test attempts to identify which DNS resolver is being used by the user.
+As a first step, the Web Connectivity test attempts to identify which DNS resolver is being used by the user.
 It does so by performing a DNS query to special domains (such as whoami.akamai.com) which will disclose the IP address of the resolver.
 This is an important step because it allows us to see if the